nico-web3/lnx/docs/how-is-lnx-built/Ethereum-dApp.md

 sidebar_position: 1
 ---

-# Create a basic Ethereum dApp
+# Creating a basic Ethereum dApp

 As the first step of LNX development, we create a simple Ethereum dApp that receives messages from [Avalanche](https://www.avax.network/) and implements [CCIP from Chainlink](https://chain.link/cross-chain).